-On October 9, 2015, the Company entered into the Fifth Amendment to the Senior Credit facilities (the "Fifth Amendment"), The Fifth Amendment directly modifies the definition of a "Continuing Director" in full as, "with respect to any period, any individuals (A) who were members of the board of directors or other equivalent governing body of the Borrower on the first day of such period, (B) whose election or nomination to that board or equivalent governing body, or (C) whose election or nomination to that board or other equivalent governing body, or (C) whose election or nomination to that board or other equivalent governing body, or (C) whose election or nomination to that board or other equivalent governing body was approved by individuals referred to in clauses (A) and (B) above constituting at the time of such election or nomination at least a majority of that board or equivalent governing body."
+On October 9, 2015, the Company entered into the Fifth Amendment to the Senior Credit facilities (the "Fifth Amendment"), The Fifth Amendment directly modifies the definition of a "Continuing Director" in full as, "with respect to any period, any individuals (A) who were members of the board of directors or other equivalent governing body of the Borrower on the first day of such period, (B) whose election or nomination to that board or equivalent governing body was approved by individuals referred to in clause (A) above constituting at the time of such election or nomination at least a majority of that board or equivalent governing body, or (C) whose election or nomination to that board or other equivalent governing body was approved by individuals referred to in clauses (A) and (B) above constituting at the time of such election or nomination at least a majority of that board or equivalent governing body."
 This amended definition also indirectly modifies the definition of a "Change in Control."